ThuliLamani/Python_KingCountyHouses/README.md

 # Python_KingCountyHouses
-Determining the factors that influenced King County's house pricing between May 2014 and May 2015.
+Building an interactive dashboard visually showcasing well-curated results of an advanced exploratory analysis conducted in Python.

 # Objective
-Determine the factors that influenced house pricing between May 2014 and May 2015.
+Determine the factors that influenced house pricing in King County between May 2014 and May 2015.

 # Key analyses:
 * Exploratory analysis through visualizations.